-All music majors must pass an audition, performing two contrasting piece from the standard classical repertoire on their primary instrument/voice.
+All music majors must pass an audition, performing two contrasting pieces from the standard classical repertoire on their primary instrument/voice.
 In addition, all music majors must pass a keyboard proficiency exam and a theory placement exam.
-Music majors are expected to read music well in both treble and bass clefs and know keys and key signatures; sight read a fourpart hymn and play a two-voice composition on the piano.
+Music majors are expected to read music well in both treble and bass clefs and know keys and key signatures.
 Students without these skills are welcome in the music department, but will have to take some remedial courses that may increase the number of courses a student must take or the length of time required to complete the music major.
 Remedial courses are available for all potential majors who cannot pass these exams or the entrance audition.